 Thursday, December 10th, 2020 @ 12:57pm

 I have been watching the change in home trends carefully this year.
 The pandemic has changed the way we live in our homes and what we expect out of our homes.
-It has changed how we spend our renovation dollars, where we want to live, and refocused our renovation efforts.
+It has changed how we spend our renovation dollars and where we want to live and refocused our renovation efforts.

 #9 Moving Away from Dense Areas

 I’ve always loved living away from the city, but generally, Canadians are showing an interest in moving away from highly congested areas to suburban settings.
 I’ve heard that from several of my Holmes Approved Homes builders.
 According to RE/MAX, 32% of Canadians no longer want to live in urban centres.

-As some workplaces shift to a completely work from home set up, commuting to work is becoming less of a factor, so where there used to be a necessity of living in a denser city, now families have the opportunity to sprawl.
+As some workplaces shift to a complete work-from-home setup, commuting to work is becoming less of a factor, so where there used to be a necessity of living in a denser city, now families have the opportunity to sprawl.
 I personally love having space on my property.

 #8 Increase in Home Renovations